0xiammatrixx/vector-search/README.md

 ## Future Enhancements
 - The functionality of the personalized feed from upvotes and downvotes seemed to be having issues in filtering images that can be displayed by gradio.
-- The youtube video functionality also didnt respond for unknown reasons, i found another way using something like this:
+- The youtube video functionality also didnt respond for unknown reasons, i found another way to implement it using something like this, but for some reason, it created errors in my display even though the youtube links were showing:

 ```python
 YOUTUBE_API_KEY = "AIzaSyCJCavrTsQmdlilAxmuo0NlCcUCwDb0RbU"
 YOUTUBE_SEARCH_URL = "https://www.googleapis.com/youtube/v3/search"